-Here, you will be invited to participate in new and old ways of living, from technological innovations to tribal dances from spiritual awakenings to eco-build solutions - and all in a truly tranquil environment, free from the fumes and noise of generators, running on the quiet power of green energy.
+A chance to participate in new and old ways of living, from technological innovations to tribal dances from spiritual awakenings to eco-build solutions - and all in a truly tranquil environment, free from the fumes and noise of generators, running on the quiet power of green energy.

+In the Craft Field you can learn to use a kiln or a forge, an axe or a lathe or even a treadle sewing machine.
+In the Tipi Field, circled around the fire and totem pole, is the largest encampment of tipis in Europe, celebrating traditions from every corner of the planet.
 If all this choice is baffling, visit First Stop for information and a taster of what is best this year.
 Join the gang and take a tour!

 Peace, compassion and understanding are big words but in the Green Fields you’ll meet people with practical ways of finding them and making them real; ideas for personal and political change; suggestions for ways of living that aren’t based on competition and consumption; principles that inspired the first gathering at Worthy Farm and drove it to become the great event it is today.